Jonah-Schwartz521/ny-hospital-charges-analysis/README.md

 This project predicts **total hospital charges** for inpatient discharges in New York using the **SPARCS (Statewide Planning and Research Cooperative System)** dataset.
 The workflow includes **SQL-based data preparation**, **exploratory data analysis**, **feature engineering**, and **LightGBM modeling** — with segmentation, quantile regression, and hybrid blending to minimize prediction error.

+## Motivation

+Predicting hospital charges accurately is crucial for healthcare cost management and resource allocation.
+It enables hospitals and policymakers to anticipate expenses, improve budgeting, and identify cost drivers.
+This can lead to more efficient healthcare delivery, better patient outcomes, and reduced financial burden on both providers and patients.

 ---

 ## Project Structure